AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 ## PUT user asset transfer

 Use this endpoint to transfer assets to a specified user.
+Note that the user is not the admin requesting the transfer but the user who owns the CJA asset.
 If an `ownerImsUserId` is specified all assets belonging to the `ownerImsUserId` are considered the assets to be transferred.
 Any body included in a request alongside an `ownerImsUserId` will be ignored.
-Note that the number of assets in a single request cannot exceed the limit of 100 components.
+The number of assets in a single request cannot exceed the limit of 100 components.

 `PUT https://cja.adobe.io/data/componentmetadata/1.0/ares/users/assets/{recipientImsUserId}/transfer`